 - Missing Format Elements – With the content I create, there are a lot of formatting elements I need in an editor, but Gutenberg falls short of inclusion.
 For example, colour a single word; superscript, adding special characters…etc. Actually, to be fair, even the classic editor does not offer what I need; running the site on the Joomla CMS, the editor definitely reigns supreme!

-- Complicated Editor Styling – Styling blocks for the editor is a lot more difficult because for many blocks, you are having to customize the containers of the editor, not the actual content part.
+- Complicated Editor Styling – Styling blocks for the editor is a lot more difficult because, for many blocks, you are having to customize the containers of the editor, not the actual content part.

 - Not Ready for Prime-Time – Gutenberg right now is not ready for primetime; fair enough that it’s in beta right now and still under development with many bugs and constant style changes by the development team.
 This might be a different story once Gutenberg is officially released.

-- Layout – The user interface for Gutenberg makes it hard to find things because they hide elements which requires a lot more looking and mouse clicking.
+- Layout – The user interface for Gutenberg makes it hard to find things because they hide elements which require a lot more looking and mouse clicking.
 I personally like to see what I need instantly in front of me.
 Everything with Gutenberg is spread out which makes it harder to create, especially when working in a large resolution display and window.

 Is Gutenberg For You?